expectocode/telegram-analysis/README.md

   Note that this script outputs a number which could be taken as a member-count of a chat, but is not, because the chatlogs have no data about people leaving a chat.

- - Make a venn diagram showing the user overlap between two or three chats from chatlogs of those chats: `./venn_chatlog.py /path/to/chatlog1.jsonl /path/to/chatlog2.jsonl`
+ - Make a venn diagram showing the user overlap between two or three chats from chatlogs of those chats: `./venn_chatlog.py -f /path/to/chatlog1.jsonl /path/to/chatlog2.jsonl`

   Note that this script, due to a lack of data about people leaving in the chatlogs, will use a userlist of people who have *ever* been in a chat, not the actual current membership of a chat.

- - Make a venn diagram showing the user overlap (of current membership) between two or three chats: `./venn_userlist.py /path/to/memberlist.json "Chat Name 1" "Chat Name 2"`
+ - Make a venn diagram showing the user overlap (of current membership) between two or three chats: `./venn_userlist.py -f /path/to/memberlist.json -c "Chat Name 1" "Chat Name 2"`

   This script gives more accurate venn diagrams, but uses data which is not easy to get.
 The script to get this data might become open source in the future.